 If a parent wants to relocate to another area as part of the initial child custody evaluation, a Colorado court won’t stop them from doing so.
 But the judge will take the proposed move into consideration as it makes its parenting time and parental responsibility determination if the parties can’t reach an agreement themselves.
 As with any decision involving children, the judge will keep the focus on what is in the best interests of the child when making his or her decision as to parenting time.

-If you are a divorced Colorado parent seeking to move with your child or your former spouse is intending to relocate with your child, you should contact an experienced Colorado child custody attorney to fully understand your rights and your options.
+If you are a divorced Colorado parent seeking to move with your child or your former spouse is intending to relocate with your child, you should contact an experienced child custody lawyer in Colorado Springs to fully understand your rights and your options.